-- Approved part-time assignments will pay 50% of $10 an hour the first semester, 50% of $11 an hour the second semester, and 50% of $12 an hour the third semester.
-Pay for part-time students will be capped at $12 an hour.
+- Approved part-time assignments will pay 50% of $14 an hour.
 Part-time assignments require interns to complete 160 hours for the semester.

-- Full-time assignments will pay 50% of $14 an hour the first semester, 50% of $15 an hour the second semester, and 50% of $16 an hour the third semester.
-Pay for full-time interns will be capped at $16 an hour.
+- Full-time assignments will pay 50% of $16 an hour.
 Full-time assignments will require students to work the maximum number of allowable hours (28 hours per week), however, students cannot exceed 28 hours per week.
 Full-time assignments require interns to complete 320 hours for the semester.

 - Departments interested in hosting an intern will be asked to cover 50% of the student’s pay.
 The UPIC Program will contribute the remaining 50% up to 160 hours for part-time interns and 320 hours for full-time interns.
 Hours worked over 160 for part-time interns or 320 for full-time interns will be charged 100% to the department.

 - Additionally, if a student has worked as a UPIC intern before but is new to your department (i.e., they have previously worked in another department that has participated or is participating in the UPIC program and they are now joining your department as a UPIC intern for the first time), it is at your discretion to determine whether the student receives a pay increase for that first experience with your department.